Doodle Drawings

 I didn't think I'd be showing anyone my doodle drawings, let alone this first attempt, but I want you to experience it, to see how liberating this exercise is and how you can benefit from it.

-Ok, now I have to admit that when I first did mine, I used a pencil so it hasn't scanned very well.
-You should still be able to see what I managed to highlight with color pencils.
+Ok, now I have to admit that when I first did mine, I used a pencil so it hasn't scanned very well but you should still be able to see what I managed to highlight with color pencils.

 I recommend a pen because it makes objects more prominent and easier for you to identify.
 Also, if you need to erase, you won't ruin your original doodle.